-- advancing the three internal spiral footwall ramps to be used to further access the full strike length of the Valdecañas Vein System; - making additional cross-cuts through the vein and establishing the initial mining stopes. - finalizing construction of the underground crushing system, underground warehouse, fuel storage and pumping station; - advancing the underground conveyor ramp to and from the surface processing facility from both faces; and - integrating additional ventilation and other associated underground infrastructure.
+- advancing the three internal spiral footwall ramps to be used to further access the full strike length of the Valdecañas Vein System; - making additional cross-cuts through the vein and establishing the initial mining stopes; - finalizing construction of the underground warehouse, fuel storage and pumping station; and - integrating additional ventilation and other associated underground infrastructure.

 Due to the poor rock quality on the western section of the upper Valdecañas Vein, cut and fill has been chosen as the mining method for the higher levels in this section.
-A trial longhole stope has been in operation for the past year, and this will be the preferred mining method through the main central section and eastern side of Valdecañas Vein, and ultimately the west side as well once ground conditions improve with depth.
+Several longhole stopes have been in operation for the past year, and this will be the preferred mining method through the main central section and eastern side of Valdecañas Vein, and ultimately the west side as well, once ground conditions improve with depth.